 Milers and other fast long-distance runners like the fartlek technique, a training method than combines aerobic and anaerobic workouts for both stamina and speed.
 Fartlek means "speed play" in Swedish and requires alternating sequences of intense and light running.
 A common fartlek sequence is to run at top pace for five minutes, then five minutes of light running, followed by four minutes of fast, four minutes of light, all the way down to one minute of each [source: Saunders].
 You can replicate this easily in the water.

 Of course, pool running isn't the only kind of water workout for designed for runners.
 There are all kinds of pool workouts that target specific muscle groups and contribute to overall strength and fitness.
 For example, if you stand with your back against the pool wall, supported by your arms, you can do 90-degree scissor kicks that work the legs and abs [source: Saunders].
 The same applies to bicycle motions.
 If you're a sprinter and want more explosive power off the blocks, move to the shallow end of the pool and jump out of the water in three reps of 15 [source: Barker].
 The water provides excellent resistance and cushions your landing.

-For more health and exercise information, look at our helpful links on the next page.
+For more health and exercise information, look at our helpful links below.